Thomas Bramwell Welch: Continued career and pursuits

-Personal life and demise
+Personal life and death

 While in Herkimer County, he married Miss Lucy Hult.
 They had seven children.
 The children included Charles E. Welch, who became a dentist and was very involved in the grape juice business, and Emma C. Welch Slade (1854–1928) who also became a dentist.

 After the death of his first wife, Thomas Welch married Miss Victoria C. Sherbume in 1895.

 On December 29, 1903, Thomas Welch died in Vineland, New Jersey.
 He was buried in its Siloam Cemetery.